JonasKs/aiohttp-chat/README.md

 ## Chat
 The chat is a bit more complicated than the echo example, and requires one to know the server API in order to completely understand it.
-For an example on how to write your own client, see [#Usage](#Usage)
+For an example on how to write your own client, see [#Usage](#Usage).

 #### Input/Response API
-Note that you will *not* receive the broadcast message about your changes, only your confirmation or error.
+You will *not* receive the broadcast message about your changes, only your confirmation or error.

 **Change Nick**:
 * Input: `{'action': 'set_nick', 'nick': '<my nickname>'}`
 * Fail: `{'action': 'set_nick', 'success': False, 'message': 'Nickname is already in use'}`
 * OK: `{'action': 'set_nick', 'success': True, 'message': ''}`

 **Join a room**:
 * Input: `{'action': 'join_room', 'room': '<room name>'}`